Post job

 Endodontists are specialized dentists who are responsible for treating root canal injuries while performing various implant surgeries that are related to endodontics.
 These endodontists must establish and maintain a harmonious relationship with patients by explaining dental procedures so that they can decrease the anxiety of their patients.
 They are required to examine and treat diseases of nerve, pulp, and other dental issues that are affecting the vitality of their patients' teeth.
 Endodontists must also provide learning mediums that are interesting and interactive so that they can help increase the understanding of students about complex dental procedures.

 These skill sets are where the common ground ends though.
-A pediatric dentist responsibility is more likely to require skills like "patients," "patient care," "diagnosis," and "infection control."
-Whereas a endodontist requires skills like "endodontics," "aspen," "apex," and "surgical instruments."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a pediatric dentist are more likely to require skills like "patients," "patient care," "diagnosis," and "infection control."
+On the other hand, a job as an endodontist requires skills like "endodontics," "aspen," "apex," and "surgical instruments."
+As you can see, what employees do in each career varies considerably.

 Public Health Dentists have a hefty requirement of a master's or bachelor's degree in public health with licensure in dentistry and experience in the field as a prerequisite for this career.
 In addition, they will need strong skills in communication, manual dexterity, teamwork, and a great deal of patience, stamina for long hours of work, and an approach that is both thorough and methodological.
 Those who apply for this career will be expected to provide expertise in population-based dentistry, oral health surveillance, disease prevention on a community level, health promotion, and maintenance for the dental safety net.

-But both careers also use different skills, according to real pediatric dentist resumes.
-While pediatric dentist responsibilities can utilize skills like "patients," "patient care," "diagnosis," and "insurance coverage," some public health dentists use skills like "community health," "dental care," "healthcare professionals," and "mental health."
+Each career also uses different skills, according to real pediatric dentist resumes.
+While pediatric dentist responsibilities can utilize skills like "patients," "patient care," "diagnosis," and "insurance coverage," public health dentists use skills like "community health," "dental care," "healthcare professionals," and "mental health."

-In general, public health dentists study at similar levels of education than pediatric dentists.
+In general, public health dentists achieve similar levels of education than pediatric dentists.
 They're 1.8% less likely to obtain a Master's Degree while being 0.1% less likely to earn a Doctoral Degree.

 Dentists are physicians specializing in oral health.
 The main responsibilities of dentists are to diagnose oral diseases and treat them with the help of different equipment and technologies.
 They manage to provide several services like tooth repair, cavities removal, teeth whitening, fillings, crowns, bridges, and even surgical procedures.
 They also help promote oral care by participating in community outreach and awareness programs.
 Sometimes, they would also conduct lectures and seminars for preventive education.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a pediatric dentist is likely to be skilled in "patient care," "insurance coverage," "chair side," and "specialty practice," while a typical dentist is skilled in "dds," "work ethic," "dental services," and "extraction."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a pediatric dentist is likely to be skilled in "patient care," "insurance coverage," "chair side," and "specialty practice," while a typical dentist is skilled in "dds," "work ethic," "dental services," and "extraction."

-Dentists are known to earn lower educational levels when compared to pediatric dentists.
-Additionally, they're 7.4% less likely to graduate with a Master's Degree, and 13.0% less likely to earn a Doctoral Degree.
+Dentists earn the best pay in the health care industry, where they command an average salary of $142,407.
+Pediatric dentists earn the highest pay from the health care industry, with an average salary of $144,802.dentists typically earn lower educational levels compared to pediatric dentists.
+Specifically, they're 7.4% less likely to graduate with a Master's Degree, and 13.0% less likely to earn a Doctoral Degree.

 Periodontists must have a PhD in chemistry, biology, or another health-related field.
 They also need good interpersonal skills, manual dexterity, stamina, and problem-solving skills.
 Periodontists specialize in the prevention, diagnosis, and treatment of periodontal disease, placing dental implants, and treating oral inflammation.
 They typically earn around $248K per year.